frostt-tensor/tensor_parser/README.md

 In addition to affecting the ordering of the resulting indices, the type of a column affects the mapping of CSV entries to unique indices.
-For example, one may wish to round floats such that `1.38` and `1.38111` map to the same value.
+For example, one may wish to round floats such that `1.38` and `1.38111` map to the same index, or to map dates `Aug 20` and `August 20` to the same index.

 We provide several types which can be specified with the `--type=` flag:
   * `str` => String (default)